-Provides the opportunity for students to assist a faculty member in empirical research.
-Particular tasks may include: data collection, data analysis, and conducting experiments.
-Credit will be determined by the instructor following consultation with the student.
-May be repeated up to a maximum of six credits.
+Provides the opportunity for students to assist a faculty member in conducting empirical research.
+Particular responsibilities may include data collection, statistical analyses and other activities involved in planning and conducting research in psychology.
+Amount of credit will be determined by the faculty supervisor in consultation with the student.
+The course may be repeated up to a maximum of six credits with all grades assigned as Pass/Fail.